Last update: Oct 21, 2021

 Voters in Maine can look up where to vote on Maine's site.

-Maine does offer early voting.
+Maine does offer in-person absentee voting.
 There are no dates available right now, please check back later.

 What to bring